-Websites gave birth to e-commerce and with time turned it into an industry worth billions of dollars.
+Websites gave birth to e-commerce and with time has turned it into an industry worth billions of dollars.
 Businesses realize the importance of having a solid website and are eager to invest more into it.
 Some might question this notion suggesting social media is the next investment playground but they are only half correct.

-The rise of social media and mobile can cause distractions from areas of business that still remain vital and act as the backbone of your online presence.
-Social platforms can be used to drive more traffic and attract new customers, leading them to making the purchase on a retailer’s website.
+The rise of social media and mobile can cause distractions from areas of business that remain vital and act as the backbone of your online presence.
+Social platforms can be used to drive more traffic and attract new customers, leading them to make the purchase on a retailer’s website.

 For those who are not familiar with affiliate marketing, it is a commission based marketing where you promote somebody else’s product and usually get a cut in the profit.
 This marketing tactic is seeing a steady rise in investment by online retailers as it helps increase sales and brings in new customers.
 It is cost effective and has a high return on investment.
 Amazon is the top choice for affiliate marketing for most online retailers.
-It is followed by eBay, Shopkick and Wrapp.
+It is followed by eBay, Shopkick, and Wrapp.

-It is one of those things that you cannot go wrong with because it is a pay on results marketing.
+It is one of those things where you cannot go wrong with because it is a pay on results marketing.
 Not only do you make conversions, you get massive exposure.
 Imagine how many people visit Amazon each day and even a fraction of those visitors is enough to take a small retailer to earning top money.
 Owing to the many benefits of affiliate marketing, retailers are investing to identify possible affiliate networks that work well for their product and brand image.

-How to invest in your website?
+How to Invest in Your Website?

 There are plenty of ways you can invest in your website and make it stand out.
 The design of your website is the ultimate key to success.
 It, on its own, can serve as a huge conversion tool and represent your brand.
 Make sure your website is simple yet interactive enough to keep the visitor.
 Just because you are a retail business does not mean your website has to be a plain shopping cart.
 You have to invest in getting it designed smartly.